david0154/Arya/README.md

 ➡️ Running a .aya File

-1. Create a new .aya file:

-nano hello_world.aya

-2. Write Arya code:

-print("Hello, Arya World!")

-3. Run the file:

-arya run hello_world.aya
+arya run myfile.aya

-➡️ Compile a .aya File

-arya compile my_program.aya

-➡️ Check Arya Version
+➡️ Checking Arya Version

 arya --version

+➡️ Compiling a .aya File

+arya compile myfile.aya

 ---

 🌐 Server Configuration

-Arya provides built-in server configuration tools to set up Apache or Nginx with Let's Encrypt SSL for secure web applications.

-Apache: Ideal for PHP and Python-based projects.

-Nginx: Suitable for high-performance, scalable web applications.
+Arya supports automatic server configuration with Apache and Nginx, including SSL setup using Let's Encrypt.

 ---

-📚 Documentation

-Core Commands

----

 ❓ Troubleshooting

-Issue: Installation failed on Linux.
-Solution: Make sure you have curl, git, and bash installed.
+Installation fails: Ensure required tools like curl, git, and bash are installed.

-Issue: Cannot run .aya files.
-Solution: Ensure the Arya runtime is correctly installed and added to your PATH.
+Cannot run .aya files: Verify Arya is installed and available in your PATH.

-If you still have issues, check the GitHub Issues page or contact 📧 davidk76011@gmail.com.

 ---

 🤝 Contribution

-We welcome contributions from the open-source community!
-Feel free to fork the repository, create feature branches, and submit pull requests.
+We welcome contributions!
+Fork the repository, create a branch, and submit a pull request.

 ---

 📄 License

-Arya is open-source and released under the MIT License.
+Arya is open-source under the MIT License.

 ---